Apar Gupta: Writing and Lectures

 Gupta authored the Commentary on the Information Technology Act which is published by LexisNexis.
 He writes regularly on digital and democratic rights in leading newspapers and is quoted as an expert in India.
 Gupta is published in reviewed journals like the Indian Journal of Law and Technology, Seminar and the India International Center Quarterly.
-He has delivered the 11th Krishna Raj Memorial Lecture at the 37th Annual Dr. Ramanatham Memorial Meeting (with Jinee Lokaneeta) and also started a YouTube channel – Apar 1984 to take forward the discourse on digital policy.
+He has delivered the 11th Krishna Raj Memorial Lecture at the 37th Annual Dr. Ramanatham Memorial Meeting (with Jinee Lokaneeta) and also started a YouTube channel, 1984 to take forward the discourse on digital policy.